 - A nearby calming natural space: a tree, a pond, a stream

-- The food you have enjoyed
+- The food you have enjoyed today

-- The music you have heard
+- The music you love listening to right now

 - The personal abilities and qualities you quietly know you have